FITNESS HQ

 Engage your core muscles and keeping your back flat and your shoulders back, bend slowly at the waist.
 Then, using your core muscles, particularly your glutes, pull yourself back into the upright position.

-5. Pass Throughscrossfit mobility
+5. Pass Throughs

 Pass throughs are a great way to warm up your shoulders before a workout.
 Grab a PVC pipe and grip it above your head using a snatch grip.